ge-high-assurance/VERDICT/index.md

     - if existing implemented defenses do not mitigate the top-level event, MBAS recommends elimination of unnecessary defenses and upgrade of defense DALs.

 - Cyber Resillency Verification (CRV)
-  - Proof of cyber resillency properties with respect to a system behavior model
+  - Proof of cyber resillency properties
     - Merit assignment
-  - Disproof of cyber resillency properties with respect to a system behavior model
+  - Disproof of cyber resillency properties
     - Blame assignment